Efficient Robust Spontaneous Parametric Down-Conversion via Detuning Modulated Composite Segments Designs: Introduction

-In the past few decades, several design concepts have addressed this challenge for SPDC, including utilizing very thin bulk nonlinear crystals \cite{Okoth2019} and chirp aperiodically poled designs \cite{Szoke2021}.
-Chirped designs indeed offer an advantage in allowing robust and high-fidelity generation of photon pairs, yet they require very long interaction lengths that introduce temporal walk-off and enhanced dispersion issues.
-This can lead to a temporal mismatch between the two photons, affecting the temporal characteristics of the entangled state.
-Thin bulk nonlinear crystals, inherently have short propagation lengths and thus require relatively high pump intensities that, despite the short lengths, may increase parasitic nonlinearities and specifically the rate of undesired multi-pair generation processes.
+In the past few decades, several design concepts have addressed this challenge for SPDC, including utilizing very thin bulk nonlinear crystals \cite{Okoth2019, Santiago-Cruz2021}, special metamaterial designs \cite{Guo2023,Okoth2019} and chirped aperiodically poled designs \cite{Szoke2021,Chekhova2018}.
+Chirped designs indeed offer an advantage in allowing robust and high-fidelity generation of photon pairs, yet to allow it and reduce efficiency variation across the conversion bandwidth, they require very long interaction lengths that introduce temporal walk-off and enhanced dispersion issues.
+This can lead to a temporal mismatch between the two photons, affecting the temporal characteristics of the entangled state \cite{Chekhova2018}.
+Thin bulk nonlinear crystals inherently have short propagation lengths and thus require relatively high pump intensities that, despite the short lengths, may increase parasitic nonlinearities and specifically the rate of undesired multi-pair generation processes.
 As the nonlinear coupling increases, SPDC can lead to the unwanted generation of multiple pairs of photons, which can reduce the interference visibility of the beams (a measure of their entanglement) and interfere with subsequent applications relying on their entanglement.
+Metamaterials, while promising, remain a relatively immature technology compared to more established platforms, as their designs are typically constrained by short interaction lengths, which limit generation efficiency, and by intrinsic resonances, which restrict the accessible wavelength range.
+Moreover, fabrication often suffers from low yield, and scaling beyond the chip level continues to present significant challenges.
+Other custom poling methods showed the ability to shape the correlations between the signal and the idler, which is expressed by the joint spectral amplitude of the signal and idler photons \cite{Shukhin2024, Tambasco2016, Dosseva2016, Morrison2022}, but did not demonstrate robustness to variations in the system setup.
 Therefore, it may be asked whether one can design a process that can be significantly more robust than traditional solutions while maintaining pair-generation efficiency and suppressing multi-pair production.